 3. The Truth

-PS: Don’t take my word for it The BDC from Canada also conducted a ten-year study from 2001 to 2011, finding that annual sales of businesses with advisory boards were 24% higher than those of the control group.
+PS: Don’t take our word for it.
+The BDC from Canada also conducted a ten-year study from 2001 to 2011, finding that annual sales of businesses with advisory boards were 24% higher than those of the control group.
 80% of the business leaders with advisory boards that they interviewed, said that if they had to do it again, they would set up another advisory board.
 Click here for the complete report.